 There may be many reasons for the downfall of India’s premier Electronic brand, but here are our top five reasons we think are the obligations affecting their performance at the National stock exchange.

-- Brokerage firm CLSA (Credit Lyonnais Securities Asia)has retained its ‘sell’ call on the stocks predicting a negative business outlook.
+- Brokerage firm CLSA (Credit Lyonnais Securities Asia)has retained its ‘sell’ call on the stocks, predicting a negative business outlook.
 However, Some brokerage firms may have cut their price target on Voltas but have booked their buy recommendations.
-UBS cut its current financial year EPS estimates by 36 per cent to build in softness in demand and EBITDA margin.
+UBS cut its current financial year EPS estimates by 36 percent to build in demand and EBITDA margin softness.
 It expects the company’s growth to taper in the near term.
 However, despite the cut in price target to Rs 1,330 from Rs 1,450, the brokerage has maintained its buy rating for now.

-- New orders are coming but at lower EBIT ( earning before interest and tax), which is making Voltas share price sore in NSE.
-Increased taxes on Consumer goods and electronics are also a reason for the decline in the movement of new orders, which in turn affects the share price in NSE.
+- New orders are coming but at a lower EBIT ( earning before interest and tax), making Voltas’ share price sore in NSE.
+Increased taxes on Consumer goods and electronics are also a reason for the decline in the movement of new orders, affecting the share price in NSE.

-- Voltas has been implementing the $2.5 billion Sidra Medical & Research Centre hospital project in Qatar since 2008, where its scope of work is around ₹ 1,000 crore.
-Cost-overruns in the Sidra projectlost Voltas 115 crores rupees due to upward revision in the estimated project cost.
+- Voltas has been implementing the $2.5 billion Sidra Medical & Research Centre hospital project in Qatar since 2008, where its scope of work is around ₹ 1,000 crore—cost-overruns in the Sidra project Voltas 115 crores rupees due to upward revision in the estimated project cost.

-- Although Voltas is an Indian company, Middle Eastern countries are the biggest market for Voltas.
-Although the summer season is going through the middle east, large ticket orders are not getting placed from there, which accounts for the most significant orders for the company.
-Out of the company’s total order value of ₹ 4,700 crores (as on December 31), the Middle East accounted for ₹ 3,100 crores, more than 60% of their complete orders.
-There are few signs of capital expense revival in the domestic market.
+- Although Voltas is an Indian company, Middle Eastern countries are Voltas’ most significant market.
+Although the summer season is going through the Middle East, people were not placing large ticket orders from there, which accounts for the most essential demands for the company.
+Out of the company’s total order value of ₹ 4,700 crores (as of December 31), the Middle East accounted for ₹ 3,100 crores, more than 60% of their complete orders.
+There are few signs of a revival of capital expense in the domestic market.
 India is the biggest market for the company after the Middle East.

 - Voltas also produces textile manufacturing equipment, which is also going in negative demand due to low consumption.

-There may be other reasons, like slowness in the Global economy due to Russia- Ukraine conflict and the Middle East and also the blood bath of other premium stocks in NSE can also cause uncertainty in the stock market.
+There may be other reasons.
+These reasons are slowness in the Global economy due to the Russia- Ukraine conflict and the Middle East.
+The blood bath of other premium stocks in NSE can also cause uncertainty in the stock market.

 Suppose Voltas wants to rejuvenate its position in NSE.
 In that case, it needs to counter these obstacles to gain the trust of the investors, especially from CLSA, as the “Sell” stand from CLSA has a significant impact on other investors to decide their position in this jingled situation and also for those who rely on these investment and brokerage firms to predict the outcomes for their investments.